 - ADHD with anxiety or depression is a constant source of internal conflict.
 ADHD says “go, go, go!” while anxiety or depression say “hide, hide, hide!”

 When I was in high school, nobody knew what “ADHD” was, so nobody knew how to help me.
-Now that we are wiser I’d be honored to coach students whose wiring and circumstances in 2019 look a little like mine were in the early 1980’s.
+Now that we are wiser I’d be honored to coach students whose wiring and circumstances in the early 2020s look a little like mine were in the early 1980s.

 The student’s well-being is our central goal: Health and Joy, both of which rely on peace of mind.
 More specifically, we can work within any or all of the following major areas: